qgadrian/safeboda_challenge/README.md

 When Postgres is up, you have to create the database with `mix ecto.create` and run the migrations with `mix ecto.migrate`.

+> The database configuration is the only runtime configuration, in case you are
+> running a local Postgres instance you can setup credentials, for example, by
+> setting the environment variable (see `SafeBoda.PromoCodeStore.Repo` module for
+> more info).

 After that, to run the application server just run `mix phx.server` at the root of this project.